vanymartins2/todo-list-ignite/README.md

 To run this project on your computer, follow the instructions below:

-- clone this repository,
+* Clone this repository.
-  run:
+Run the following commands in your terminal:

-  npm install
+ npm install <br/>
  npm run dev

  enjoy!